librenms/librenms/doc/Extensions/Applications.md

 extend apache /etc/snmp/apache-stats.py
 ```
 4. Restart snmpd on your host
-5. Verify it is working by running /usr/lib/check_mk_agent/local/apache
-6. (In some cases urlgrabber needs to be installed, in Debian it can be achieved by: apt-get install python-urlgrabber)
+5. (In some cases urlgrabber needs to be installed, in Debian it can be achieved by: apt-get install python-urlgrabber)

+##### Agent
+[Install the agent](#agent-setup) on this device if it isn't already and copy the `apache` script to `/usr/lib/check_mk_agent/local/`

+1. Verify it is working by running /usr/lib/check_mk_agent/local/apache
-7. (If you get error like "Can't locate LWP/Simple.pm". libwww-perl needs to be installed, apt-get install libwww-perl)
+2. (If you get error like "Can't locate LWP/Simple.pm". libwww-perl needs to be installed: apt-get install libwww-perl)
-8. On the device page in Librenms, edit your host and check the `Apache` under the Applications tab.
+3. On the device page in Librenms, edit your host and check the `Apache` under the Applications tab.

 ### BIND9 aka named